dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 Couple things to cover from the previous code:

 There is a concept of module parameter (`nn.Parameter`).
-Parameter is just a tensors limited to the module where it is defined.
+Parameter is just a tensor limited to the module where it is defined.
 Usually it will be defined in the module constructor (`__init__` method).

 `register_parameter` method in previous code will do some safe checks before set the parameter to `None`, meaning we will not learn the values of `weight` and `bias` if `self.affine` is not `True`.